PacificBiosciences/pbmm2/README.md

 ## Background
 *Lima* can demultiplex samples that have a unique per-sample barcode pair and have been pooled and sequenced on the same SMRT cell.
-There are three different methods to associate barcodes with a sample, by PCR or ligation:
+There are four different methods to associate barcodes with a sample, by PCR or ligation:

 1. Sequence-specific primers
 2. Barcoded universal primers
 3. Barcoded adapters
+4. Probe-based linear barcoded adapters

 <img src="img/barcoding-schemes.png" width="886px">